Super-Projects/Super-Cord/README.md

 # Super-Cord
-A all-in-one bungeecord system.
+A bungeecord and spigot cross-platform plugin system to enhance your gaming experience.
 Works even better with the Super Cloud.